How To Get Rid Of Squirrels In The Walls And Attics

 Trap the squirrel

 Remember when we said seal all other entries except one, this makes the trap more effective.
 Find a section that the squirrel frequents and place it in a corner or near the wall.
-Make sure its legal to trap a squirrel in your area by contacting wildlife specialist.
+Make sure it’s legal to trap a squirrel in your area by contacting wildlife specialist.
 Get a safe squirrel trap intended for squirrels.
 The wrong one might harm the squirrel or enable it to escape.

 Contact a professional